 What Is a 'Total Loss'?

 States, and in some cases insurers, have different standards for determining when a vehicle has sustained enough damage to qualify as a "total loss."
-In most circumstances if the cost of repair would exceed the calculated value of the vehicle, then the insurer will consider it a total loss, pay the claim, and take possession of the car.
-When the car is repaired and placed back on the market it bears a salvage title.
+If the repair costs exceed the car's calculated value, the insurer will consider it a total loss, pay the claim, and take possession of the car.
+This may include flood-damaged or non-repairable vehicles, depending on the state.